 - Looking for templates?
 Templates and sample first pages (two-column format) for Microsoft Word and LaTeX are available on the USENIX templates page.

 - Artifact Appendix.
 Authors who pass artifact evaluation are encouraged to add an Artifact Appendix of up to two pages to their paper.
 The goal of the appendix is to describe and document the artifact in a standard format.
-The template for the appendix will be available soon.
+Download the template for the appendix.

 - Certify your final paper's title, author, and abstract in HotCRP.
 The final PDF's title and author information, including author order and affiliation, and the abstract, must exactly match the information entered into the HotCRP submission system.
 Please update the information in HotCRP as necessary, then check the certification checkbox.
 Please note: if you make any changes after you check the certification checkbox, you will need to check the box again.